mrzli/gmnx/README.md

 Description:

 - Publishes all publishable projects in the workspace.
-- Publishable projects are those that are not &#39;application&#39; type, and which have a `package.json`.
+- Publishable projects are those that are not 'application' type, and which have a `package.json`.
 - Before publish, all project versions are bumped (PATCH number is incremented).
 To be more precise, it works like this:
   - Find all `package.json` files.
   - Find the greatest version of in those `package.json` files.